cs-icon.svg

 }

-Example: If you want to retrieve entries with either the color or size taxonomy applied and linked to the terms yellow and small, respectively.
+Example: If you want to retrieve entries with either the color or size taxonomy applied and linked to the terms black and small, respectively.

 query={